 Feel free to ask your SMA expert consultant any questions you may have on this topic.

 Take the #72HoursChallenge, and join the community.
 As a thank you for being a valued subscriber to Straight, No Chaser, we’d like to offer you a complimentary 30-day membership at www.72hourslife.com.
 Just use the code #NoChaser, and yes, it’s ok if you share!

 Order your copy of Dr. Sterling’s new books There are 72 Hours in a Day: Using Efficiency to Better Enjoy Every Part of Your Life and The 72 Hours in a Day Workbook: The Journey to The 72 Hours Life in 72 Days at Amazon or at www.72hourslife.com.
 Receive introductory pricing with orders!

 Thanks for liking and following Straight, No Chaser!
-This public service provides a sample of what http://www.SterlingMedicalAdvice.com (SMA) offers.
-Please share our page with your friends on WordPress, and we can be found on Facebook at SterlingMedicalAdvice.com and on Twitter at @asksterlingmd.
+This public service provides a sample of what http://www.SterlingMedicalAdvice.com (SMA) and 844-SMA-TALK offers.
+Please share our page with your friends on WordPress, like us on Facebook @ and follow us on Twitter at @asksterlingmd.